Circaea lutetiana (Enchanter's Nightshade)

 Flower: Flower shape: 4-petals Cluster type: raceme

-[photo of flowers] Loose cluster of stalked flowers (raceme) more or less evenly spaced along the top of the stem, often with a few lateral racemes from the base of the cluster and/or the uppermost axils.
-Flowers are white to pinkish, 1/8 to ¼ inch in diameter, with 2 divided petals deeply notched that can look like 4, 2 long white stamens projecting from the center, and 2 sepals that bend back away from the flower with the hairy ovary beneath them.
-Flower and cluster stalks are covered in short white hairs.
+[photo of flowers] Loose cluster of stalked flowers (raceme) more or less evenly spaced along the top of the stem, often with a few lateral racemes from the base of the cluster and/or the upper leaf axils.
+Flowers are 1/8 to ¼ inch across, have 2 white to pinkish petals each 1.6 to 2.9 mm long, notched to about half their length, with 2 green egg-shaped sepals about the same length that bend back away from the flower.
+In the center are 2 white stamens slightly longer than the petals.
+Beneath the flower is a hairy ovary.
+Flower and cluster stalks are sparsely covered in short hairs, at least some of which are gland-tipped.

 Leaves and stem: Leaf attachment: opposite Leaf type: simple

-[photo of leaves] Leaves are opposite with pairs at right angles to the pair below, up to 5 inches long and 3 inches wide, toothed around the edges, narrowly to broadly egg-shaped to oblong, tapering to a point at the tip, on a stalk 1 to 2 inches long.
+[photo of leaves] Leaves are opposite with pairs at right angles to the pair below, 2 to 6 inches (5 to 16 cm) long and to 3+ inches (2.5 to 8.5 cm) wide, minutely toothed around the edges, narrowly to broadly egg-shaped to oblong, tapering to a pointed tip, on a stalk 1 to 2 inches long.
 Leaves become rather smaller towards the top of the plant.
-Stems below the flower clusters are mostly hairless.
+Stems are single, erect, mostly hairless below the flower clusters.
+Colonies can form from horizontal, underground stems (rhizomes).

 Fruit: Fruit type: barbed Fruit type: capsule/pod

-[photo of fruit] Fruit is a small, teardrop shaped, 2-chambered capsule densely covered in hooked hairs that grab onto anything that passes by.
+[photo of developing fruit] Fruit is a capsule 2.8 to 4.5 mm long and covered in hooked hairs that attach themselves to anything that passes by.
+When mature, the capsule is pear-shaped to nearly round, with several distinct ribs or grooves.

 Notes: